Esri/public-transit-tools/add-GTFS-to-a-network-dataset/UsersGuide.md

 ###Inputs
 * **Feature dataset where network dataset will be created**: Indicate the location of the feature dataset where your network dataset will be created.
 * **Streets feature class to use in the network dataset**: Select the streets (or sidewalks) feature class you will use in your network dataset that you want your stops to be connected to.
+If you need help preparing high-quality street data for your network, please review [this tutorial](http://support.esri.com/en/technical-article/000012743).
 * **Only connect stops to streets where the following is true: (optional)**: If your streets contain fields indicating if features are traversable by pedestrians, you can use the SQL Query Builder to create an expression to select only those features here.
 For example, if your data contains a field called "AR_PEDEST" which has a value of "Y" if pedestrians are allowed and "N" if they aren't, your expression should read "AR_PEDEST" = 'Y'.
 When the tool snaps the transit stops to your street features, it will use only those street features that allow pedestrians.
 If, later, you create a restriction attribute on your network dataset using this field in your street data, this step ensures that no stops will be located on restricted portions of the network.
 * **Maximum distance from streets that stops might appear**: Your GTFS stops are unlikely to be directly on top of your street features.
 Enter the maximum distance from your streets that your stops are likely to be, in meters or feet.
 This simply serves to limit the search distance and speed up the run time of the tool.
 If you find yourself getting a lot of build errors when you build your network, try rerunning this step with a larger distance here.
 * **Units of maximum distance value above**: Indicate whether the distance you entered above is in meters or feet.